wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 References:
    * <a target="_blank" href="https://www.hashicorp.com/cloud-operating-model">PDF: Hashicorp';'s Cloud Operating Model whitepaper</a>.

-   * <a target="_blank" href="https://cloudacademy.com/learning-paths/solving-infrastructure-challenges-with-terraform-197/">"Solving Infrastructure Challenges with Terraform" 5h videos on CloudAcademy</a> by <a target="_blank" href="https://www.linkedin.com/in/loganrakai/">Rogan Rakai</a> using GCP and VSCode on <a target="_blank" https://github.com/cloudacademy/managing-infrastructure-with-terraform">https://github.com/cloudacademy/managing-infrastructure-with-terraform</a> to create a two-tier sample app.
+   * <a target="_blank" href="https://cloudacademy.com/learning-paths/solving-infrastructure-challenges-with-terraform-197/">"Solving Infrastructure Challenges with Terraform" 5h videos on CloudAcademy</a> by <a target="_blank" href="https://www.linkedin.com/in/loganrakai/">Rogan Rakai</a> using GCP and VSCode on <a target="_blank" https://github.com/cloudacademy/managing-infrastructure-with-terraform">https://github.com/cloudacademy/managing-infrastructure-with-terraform</a> to create a two-tier sample WordPress app running under  Kubernetes, with a replica in another region.